Skip to main content

 4 independent agents · 1 consensus verdict · PROCEED / DELAY / KILL

-Validated Against 40,000+ Historical Regulatory Decisions · Aligned With ICH E9(R1) Statistical Principles · FDA CDER Guidance-Informed Methodology · ClinicalTrials.gov Integrated Data
+Pattern-Matched Against The Historical FDA Decision Record · Aligned With ICH E9(R1) Statistical Principles · FDA CDER Guidance-Informed Methodology · ClinicalTrials.gov Integrated Data · Methodology open at /standard

 Methodology Aligned With